-MSA-6 teachers and students use data to make informed decisions.
+MSA-7 teachers and students use data to make informed decisions.
 Teachers receive regular professional development and coaching about positive academic intervention, teaching strategies for all learners, and differentiated instruction.
-Academic, informal and formal information is taken from the following areas: MAP diagnostic data, SBAC Interim formative and summative data, student survey, and Grade Point Averages.
+Academic, informal and formal information is taken from the following areas: MAP diagnostic data, SBAC Interim formative and summative data, student survey, and grades.
 Digital, mastery-based core academic content also permits data-driven intervention by local teachers, coaches, and EL and remediation specialists.

-The online curriculum and real-time assessments allow continuous and individualized pacing as well as flexibility in the number of courses students are offered.
+The online curriculum and real-time assessments allow continuous and individualized pacing as well as flexibility in the curriculum.
 Our system generates reports that show profiles of content and skills that students are learning and tracks their progress.
 This system is combined with diagnostic MAP assessments provide the data necessary to build personalized, realistic, and productive learning plans on a weekly basis for every Magnolia student.
 Up-to-date and actionable information is an essential part of the integrated academic and social foundation of the school's culture and is requisite to adequate support for students' learning (Blum, 2004).